EvelinaMart/BaigiamasisDarbas/README.md

       13. Click "Į krepšelį"
       14. *Assert* that "PREKIŲ KREPŠELIS (3)" is visible

-4. Scenario.
-Cart
-   1. Test Case.
+   2. Test Case.
 Remove multiple (3) items from the cart

       (Preconditions: Website is opened.
-User is logged in to the account.
 Multiple (3) items are added in the cart)
       1. Click on the Cart icon
       2. Click the first "x" button
       3. Click the second "x" button